 Maggie & Yoga

-Raised in Boston, Massachusetts, USA, I was drawn to yoga as a child, as my mother practiced yoga in the 1970s.
-Yoga practice became part of my daily routine in 1993, attending classes in West Africa, during my Peace Corps training.
+Raised in Boston, Massachusetts, I was first introduced to yoga as a child, inspired by my mother’s practice during the 1970s.
+My personal journey with yoga deepened in 1993 while attending classes in West Africa during Peace Corps training—marking the beginning of a lifelong daily practice.

 Maggie’s Plea: Give it a Go!